-Hi, my name is Ashley Shew, and I manage this website, which developed in the context of a course on the subject of Technology and Disability.
-I serve as an Assistant Professor in the Department of Science, Technology, and Society at Virginia Tech, where I focus on issues in philosophy of technology.
+Hi, my name is Ashley Shew, and I manage this website, which developed in the context of a course on the subject of Technology and Disability and supports the work of NSF Grant #1750260.
+I serve as an Associate Professor in the Department of Science, Technology, and Society at Virginia Tech, where I focus on issues in philosophy of technology.

 I have a number of additional hats as: